jason.guide

 • Debit cards

-Closing a card doesn’t remove it from the 5/24 count.
-Chase looks at the date the card was opened, not whether it’s still active.
+Closing a card doesn’t remove it from your 5/24 count.
+Chase checks the date you opened it, not whether you still have it.
+The clock runs regardless.

-ⓘ Links below may earn us a commission at no cost to you.
-We only recommend products we actually use and love.
-Learn more
+ⓘ Links on this page may earn me a small commission at no cost to you.
+I only recommend products I actually use.
+Affiliate policy →

 Jason